CMU-SPEED/GKC/README.md

 modified and recompiled with the static library provided for the algorithm.

 The static library file (.a) in each algorithm directory has been compiled with icpc (ICC) version 19.1 20200306.
-For best results, the remainder of the code should be compiled with the same compiler.
+The graph algorithms **MUST** be compiled on devcloud using this compiler.

 To use icpc (ICC) 19.1 20200306 on devcloud, you should add the following lines to your bash\_profile: